lekshmivijay88/Data-Analytics-and-Visualisation/README.md

 The raw data for this study i.e., the stroke prediction dataset is downloaded from the Kaggle website as a CSV file.
 The “stroke” feature is identified as the target (dependent) variable and the remaining features are independent variables.

 ## Observations
-The observations and detailed findings are included in the report Report.pdf
+The observations and detailed findings are included in the file named Report.pdf